University Human Resources

 HRAB Membership

-Members shall consist of the Vice President for Human Resources, Assistant Vice President for Workforce Strategy, four faculty members, and six staff members, of which one of the staff members must be designated as a SAC representative that has the decision-making authority to speak on behalf of SAC.
+Members shall consist of the Vice President for Human Resources, Assistant Vice President for Workforce Strategy, four faculty members and six staff members, of which one of the staff members must be designated as a President's Staff Advisory Council (SAC) representative that has the decision-making authority to speak on behalf of SAC.

 Members shall serve staggered two-year terms.